Cristiella/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 11-binary_to_decimal converts no fromm base 2 to base 10
-12-combinations prints all possible combinations of two letters except oo 13-print_float prints a number with two decimal places
+12-combinations prints all possible combinations of two letters except oo 13-print_float prints a number with two decimal places 100-decimal_to_hexadecimal converts a number from base 10 to base 16